A Gelato Judge’s Guide to the Best Gelato in Bologna

 So we couldn't resist putting together a list of our favorite addresses and arguably the best gelato in Bologna!
 And if you start feeling guilty after putting all of them on your travel itinerary, here’s a little incentive: Gelato contains on average half the calories of regular ice cream.
-It's also richer, creamier, and has less air than ice cream and you don’t have to eat as much to feel satisfied.
+It's also more concentrated in base ingredients like fruit, chocolate or nuts vs high % of cream and sugar in standard ice cream.

 So maybe help yourself to a third scoop just to be sure our recommendations really are legit?